lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 # Update the Watch Face

-Remember our 3 hardest lines of Rust code?
+Remember our 3 toughest lines of Rust code...
+For updating the top left image on our Watch Face?

 Let's zoom out and watch how we use them: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L185)

 ![Update Method](https://lupyuen.github.io/images/handdrawn-method.png)